 In 1978, when I was a grad student at North Texas, we were installing a new master control room for the College of Music.
 Back then, the discussion had to do with contrasting front and rear wall treatments.
 Our room was designed with a live front, monitors mounted on a wooden wall, with the rear wall deadened by at least three feet of soft insulation.
-Some designers, back then, thought you should have the opposite, speakers on a dead, no reflection, wall with a live, reflexive wall behind you.

 I finally decided to start building a soundproof studio, but I'm not sure what I want.
 I'm hoping this forum is a good place to get some insight.

 Hi folks!
 New to forum here.
 Before I begin, please know I've searched forums & threads far and wide on the topic of soundproofing sheds but just had some questions I've never seen fully answered, as well as having bought and read the Gervais build-your-own-studio book.